PowerDNS/pdns/docs/guides/kskroll.rst

 involved in rolling a KSK.

 This How To describes the "Double-Signature Key Signing Key Rollover" from the above mentioned RFC.
+The following instruction work for both a KSK and a CSK.

 To start the rollover, add an **active** new KSK to the zone (example.net in this case):